japila-books/spark-structured-streaming-internals/docs/demo/exploring-checkpointed-state.md

 == Demo: Exploring Checkpointed State

-The following demo shows the internals of the checkpointed state of a <<spark-sql-streaming-stateful-stream-processing.adoc#, stateful streaming query>>.
+The following demo shows the internals of the checkpointed state of a <<spark-sql-streaming-stateful-stream-processing.md#, stateful streaming query>>.

-The demo uses the state checkpoint directory that was used in <<spark-sql-streaming-demo-watermark-aggregation-append.adoc#, Demo: Streaming Watermark with Aggregation in Append Output Mode>>.
+The demo uses the state checkpoint directory that was used in <<spark-sql-streaming-demo-watermark-aggregation-append.md#, Demo: Streaming Watermark with Aggregation in Append Output Mode>>.

 [source, scala]
 ----